 Here are a few ideas of things to do in the area.
 Entire travel guides have been written on this topic but here’s a general list:

-- Skiing – The mountains of Colorado and New Mexico are home to several ski resorts.
+The mountains of Colorado and New Mexico are home to several ski resorts for snow skiing and snowboarding.

-- Night sky – The remote areas of the four corners are home to many dark sky locations.
+The remote areas of the four corners are home to many International dark sky parks for exceptional stargazing.

-- Train rides – Travel on historic trains through vistas unavailable by car.
+Travel on historic trains through vistas unavailable by car to see the pristine landscape from a new perspective.

 How Will You Get Around Once You’re There?